Facebook Event: AI in Action

 Another topic Facebook spent a good amount of time on is understanding the importance of a human touch in the world of AI and how AI works better with better creative and placement liquidity, but placement liquidity and AI doesn’t work at all without strong creative.
 That’s where the human creative element comes along.

 Carousel ads are still among the top performing ad placements on Facebook, but the rise of homemade videos without huge budgets is emerging as the biggest trend.
 When making these homemade creatives (creatives done without big budgets and studio work) Facebook says the key is to focus on displaying the brands intention within the first 3 seconds of the video, designing the ad for no sound, and focusing on shorter format duration like :15 or :30s.
 They also recommended many “mobile studio” apps, or apps that focus on shooting video on your phone, to take the most basic shots and make them wow, which in turn makes AI work even better.
-Their top recommendations for shooting on your phone are Videoshop, Photoshop Mix, Ripl, Unfold, Plotaverse, Adobe Spark Post, and Boomerang.
+Their top recommendations for shooting on your phone are Videoshop, Photoshop Mix, Ripl, Unfold, Plotaverse, Adobe Express, and Boomerang.

 Much of the event was focused on helping agencies understand that AI has been a big focus for Facebook and powers many of the tools we have access to, with the intent on taking machine learning a step farther.
 They talked about a newer product “advanced matching” which is coding developers can add to a client’s website to allow you to send hashed data back to Facebook along with pixel data so you can find people who may have saw your ad on Instagram, didn’t click but went to the website on their own and converted, to give the advertiser credit.
 They also spoke about attribution studies for real time data on a campaigns and lift testing to understand incrementally what creative is driving the campaign the best.
 More on that after Vici does some beta testing in 2020.